Friday the 13th (franchise): Films

 In the original Friday the 13th (1980), Mrs. Pamela Voorhees (Betsy Palmer) stalks and murders the teenagers preparing Camp Crystal Lake for re‑opening.
 She is determined to ensure the camp does not reopen, after her son Jason (Ari Lehman) drowned in the lake, due to the negligence of two staff members.
 The last counselor, Alice Hardy (Adrienne King), fends off Mrs. Voorhees long enough to grab a machete and decapitate her.
 In Friday the 13th Part 2 (1981), Jason (Steve Daskewisz/Warrington Gillette) is revealed to be alive and fully grown.
 After killing Alice Hardy, Jason returns to Crystal Lake to guard it from all intruders.
-Five years later, a group of teenagers arrive at Crystal Lake to set up a new camp, but Jason murders them.
+Five years later, a group of teenagers arrive at Crystal Lake to be trained as camp counselors, but Jason murders them.
 Ginny Field (Amy Steel), the last counselor Jason attempts to kill, finds a cabin in the woods with a shrine built around the severed head of Mrs. Voorhees.
 Ginny fights back and slams a machete through Jason's shoulder.
 Jason is left for dead as Ginny is taken away in an ambulance.

 During the events of Friday the 13th Part III (1982), Jason (Richard Brooker) removes the machete from his shoulder and finds his way to Chris Higgins' (Dana Kimmell) local homestead.
-Chris returns to her property with some friends, and Jason kills anyone who wanders into the barn where he is hiding.
+Chris returns to her property with some teens, and Jason kills anyone who wanders into the barn where he is hiding.
 Taking a hockey mask from a victim to hide his face, Jason leaves the barn to kill the rest of the group.
 Chris seemingly kills Jason with an axe to his head, but the night's events drive her into hysteria as the police take her away.
 Friday the 13th: The Final Chapter (1984) continues where Part III leaves off, with Jason (Ted White) found by the police and taken to the local morgue after removing the axe.
 Upon arrival, Jason awakens to kill the coroner and a nurse before returning to Crystal Lake.
-A group of friends rent a house on Crystal Lake and fall victim to Jason's rampage.
+A group of teens rents a house on Crystal Lake and fall victim to Jason's rampage.
 After killing the teens, Jason seeks out Trish (Kimberly Beck) and Tommy Jarvis (Corey Feldman), who live next door.
 While distracted by Trish, Jason is attacked and ultimately killed by Tommy.

 Friday the 13th: A New Beginning (1985) follows Tommy Jarvis (John Shepherd), who was committed to a mental health institution after the events of The Final Chapter and grew up constantly afraid that Jason (Tom Morga) would return.
 Roy Burns (Dick Wieand) uses Jason's persona to become a copycat killer at the halfway home to which Tommy has moved.
 Tommy, supervisor Pam (Melanie Kinnaman), and a young boy named Reggie (Shavar Ross) manage to defeat Roy.
 They eventually learn that Roy had a son who was murdered by one of the patients at the institution, triggering Roy to take on Jason's likeness and kill everyone there.
 Friday the 13th Part VI: Jason Lives (1986) begins with Tommy (Thom Mathews) visiting Jason's grave after being released from another mental institution.
 Tommy inadvertently resurrects Jason (C. J. Graham) with a piece of the fence surrounding the cemetery acting as a lightning rod.
 Jason immediately heads back to Crystal Lake and kills the people working at the new summer camp.
 Tommy eventually chains Jason to a boulder that he tosses into the lake, where he leaves Jason who is revealed to be alive.